funtruth/MafiaBox-Dev/README.md

 - [ ] Declared variables no longer store their state in the logicItem, but at the top-level of the Logic itself.
 Therefore, a check needs to take place when deleting logicItems.
 - [x] replaced all genUID functions with generatePushID which guarantee's uniqueness without using the repo.
 This has been expected for a while, but is pretty necessary for parsing architecture (creating more complex defaults)
 - [ ] comparisons can probably be done using the same architecture as math operations are using.
 This would allow for updateType.operation instead of the messy equation that currently exists for if/elseif logic
+- [ ] Figuring out how to show dropdown/modal based on the LogicPanel

 ## 05/30/2019
 ### Major